M Winkworth PLC Corporate governance and current constitutional documents

 The Directors acknowledge the importance of Corporate Governance and the Board has decided to apply the new and fully updated QCA Corporate Governance Code that the Quoted Companies Alliance released towards the end of April, 2018 and the principles set out therein.

-Further detail about how the principles are applied to ensure that the company is managed in an efficient, effective and entrepreneurial manner for the benefit of all shareholders over the longer term is provided in the Chairman’s Statement and accompanying tables set out below.
+Further detail about how the principles are applied to ensure that the company is managed in an efficient, effective and entrepreneurial manner for the benefit of all shareholders over the longer term is provided in the Chair’s Statement and accompanying tables set out below.

 Board Committees